zicstardust/spotify-rpm-packager/README.md

 | `PUID` | Set UID | 1000 |
 | `PGID` | Set GID | 1000 |
 | `INTERVAL` | Set the interval to check for updates and generate the next RPM. | `1d` |

+## License

+This project is a packaging script.
+Spotify is proprietary software owned by Spotify AB.